 The first part is relatively straightforward.
 An indenture that provides for the issuance of additional debt securities will expressly state that any additional debt securities validly issued thereunder will be treated as part of the same series as the securities initially issued under the indenture for all purposes, including, but not limited to, determinations as to whether the requisite number of holders have consented to any amendments or granted any waivers under the indenture.

 The issuer must abide by the formalities prescribed by the indenture to validly issue additional debt securities.
-These formalities are essentially the same as those followed for the initial issuance of the outstanding debt securities, including (1) delivery to the trustee of an officers' certificate, an authentication order, and a resolution of the issuer's board of directors authorizing the issuance of the additional debt securities; (2) execution and authentication of a note (generally in the form of a global note where the debt securities are held in book-entry form through The Depository Trust Company (DTC)) representing the additional debt securities; and (3) delivery to the trustee of an opinion of counsel addressing such matters as due authorization, execution, delivery, and enforceability of the additional debt securities, and that the issuance of the securities is permitted under the indenture.
+These formalities are essentially the same as those followed for the initial issuance of the outstanding debt securities, including (1) delivering to the trustee an officers' certificate, an authentication order, and a resolution of the issuer's board of directors authorizing the issuance of the additional debt securities; (2) executing and authenticating a note (generally in the form of a global note where the debt securities are held in book-entry form through The Depository Trust Company (DTC)) representing the additional debt securities (or, in the case of debt securities represented by global notes, instructing the trustee to increase the principal amount of the global notes by an amount equal to the principal amount of the additional debt securities); and (3) delivering to the trustee an opinion of counsel addressing such matters as due authorization, execution, delivery, and enforceability of the additional debt securities, and that the issuance of the securities is permitted under the indenture.

 For an example of an authentication order, see Issuer Authentication Order (Rule 144A and/or Regulation S Debt Offering).
 For an example of an officer's certificate, see Officer's Certificate (Indenture; Rule 144A and/or Regulation S Debt Offering).
-For an example of issuer's counsel's opinion letter, see Legal Opinion (Rule 144A and/or regulation S Debt Offering) (Issuer's Counsel).
+For an example of issuer's counsel's opinion letter, see Legal Opinion (Rule 144A and/or Regulation S Debt Offering) (Issuer's Counsel).